SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/MySqlEF6/README.md

-﻿# MySql Connector Sample App - MySqlConnection ASP.NET Core sample app illustrating how to use [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.MySql) for connecting to a MySql service on CloudFoundry using [Connector/NET - 7.0.x](https://dev.mysql.com/downloads/connector/net/).
-This specific sample illustrates how to use a `MySqlConnection` to issue commands to the bound database.
-There is also an additional samples which illustrate how to use EF6 and EFCore.
+﻿# MySql Connector Sample App - EntityFramework 6
+ASP.NET Core sample app illustrating how to use the EntityFramework 6 together with [Steeltoe MySql Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.MySql) and [Connector/NET - 6.9.9](https://dev.mysql.com/downloads/connector/net/) for connecting to a MySql service on CloudFoundry.
+There is also an additional sample which illustrates how to use a `MySqlConnection` to issue commands to the bound database.

 # Pre-requisites - CloudFoundry

 1. Installed Pivotal CloudFoundry 1.7+
-2. Optional - Installed DiegoWindows support (Greenhouse)
+2. Installed DiegoWindows support (Greenhouse)
 3. Installed MySql marketplace service
 4. Install .NET Core SDK
 5. Web tools installed and on Path.
 If you have VS2015 Update 3 installed then add this to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External

 # Create MySql Service Instance on CloudFoundry
 You must first create an instance of the MySql service in a org/space.